seedstack/website/content/docs/business/manual/pagination/index.md

 # Pagination

-Create a finder by extending the `BaseSimpleJpaFinder` class.
+Create a finder by extending the `BaseJpaRangeFinder` class.
 This abstract class needs you to implement two methods.

 - The `computeResultList()` method which should return the list of matching entity with the expected range.
 - The `computeFullRequestSize()` method should return the size of complete list matching the criteria.